 Publications

 The Moral Incompetence of Anti-Corruption Experts.
-Res Publica, 2021 (Online First).
+Res Publica 27 (2021): 537-557.

 This paper studies the lessons of principled anti-corruption experts who dared to fulfill their duty of justice in highly corrupt societies.
 My thesis is that when principled anti-corruption experts are epistemic trespassers (when they fail to identify the limits of their skills), they show moral incompetence (the tendency of principled agents to bungle moral situations).